 C. In some instances the student may be required to register for the course before being eligible to take the exam.
 In this case the exam fee will be waived.

 D. The student passes the examination for the course.

 In cases where the learning outcomes of a current credential align with the learning outcomes of a course, a student may receive credit for the credential at the discretion of the content expert or the division director.

-Credit may be given for adequately documented and validated courses and industry-recognized credentials.
-These courses and credentials must be approved by the Learning Council as proposed by subject-matter experts based on content and outcomes.
+Credit may be given for adequately documented and validated industry-recognized credentials.
+These credentials must be approved by the Learning Council as proposed by subject-matter experts based on content and outcomes.
 Examples of industry-recognized credentials include Information Technology certifications from recognized third-party and vendor-specific sources.

 III.
 Credit for Experience

 Central Piedmont Community College does not award credit for prior experience.